uidaholib/main-web-redesign_draft/content/covid19/impact.md

 - Library building access is currently limited to University of Idaho students, staff, and faculty.
 - Library users must swipe their Vandal Card at the front door to gain entry to the building.
 Please contact the [VandalCard Office](https://support.uidaho.edu/TDClient/40/Portal/Requests/ServiceDet?ID=597) if you need help activating your card or getting a new VandalCard.
 - Curbside delivery and select online resources remain available to both U of I and community patrons.
+- Please check our [hours](/about/hours.html) for the most up-to-date opening times.

 ### Mask Wearing and Social Distancing
 {:.h4}